SaltyFingers/python-project-lvl4/README.md

 ### How to install:
 To istall an app from GitHub on Your PC use command

     pip install git+https://github.com/SaltyFingers/python-project-lvl4

 in your terminal.

-Create ".env" file in main project's directory and create local variable:
+Create ``.env`` file in main project's directory and create local variable:

     SECRET_KEY='this is your secret key'

 Then use command

-    pip install -r requirements.txt to install all dependencies
+    pip install -r requirements.txt

+to install all dependencies

-To run app at local host http://127.0.0.1:8000/ use command:
+To run app at local host ``http://127.0.0.1:8000/`` use command:

     make run